 The body uses fat after using carbs.
 Fat frees energy in the body.
-But, to access the energy in fat takes a lot of water and oxygen.
+But, accessing the energy in fat takes a lot of water and oxygen.
 So, we do not recommend using it at altitudes higher than 4000 meters.
 But, it should make up 25% of the diet of climbers.
 Fat cannot be used as a fast source of energy because it takes 6-8 hours to release its energy.
 So, the best time for eating high-fat foods is before resting for a few hours.
 Fats are somehow hidden in the food we eat.
 For instance, milk has 4% fat, and yolk holds fat equal to its protein.
 Fats are the second source of energy.
-After 30-45 minutes of climbing, when the body has used 75% of its energy, it starts using fats.
+After 30-45 minutes of climbing, the body uses 75% of its energy and starts using fats.

 Fats can release energy twice as much as sugars and proteins.
 Moreover, fats preserve body temperature and protect our body organs.
 Because of the significant number of calories that they release, fats are vital nutrition for mountaineers.
 But, because they are difficult to digest, they are used less than carbs in the diet of mountaineers.
-In endurance exercises body starts using the stored carbs at first.
-After that, the body starts burning its fat and protein, which needs more oxygen.
+In endurance exercises, at first the body starts using stored carbs, and after that, it starts burning its fat and protein reserves, which need more oxygen.
 This is when panting starts.
 Using high-fat food, especially before climbing, can cause physical impairments.
 But, having fat a small amount of fat in your diet during cold and long climbing can make you more tolerant against the cold.
 It can also delay your hunger.

 Necessary Proteins for Climbers

-When glucose and fat in the body finish, the body starts using muscles for producing energy.
+When the glucose and fat in the body finish, the body starts using muscles to produce energy.
 The importance of using proteins manifests itself more in multiple-day climbing.
 To prevent muscle loss, protein should be on the diet for climbers.
-Each protein releases 4 kilocalories energy, and it should make up 20% of the diet for mountaineers.
+Each protein releases 4 calories of energy, and it should make up 20% of the diet for mountaineers.
 Moreover, as releasing energy from proteins takes 4-6 hours, we recommend climbers to have it at night before resting.

 The chemical interactions proteins cause in the brain increases consciousness.
 But, it’s better not to have bulky food or foods full of protein just before your climb.
 Another fact about protein is that digesting it takes more oxygen than carbs.
 This is why it’s better to have protein in your dinner when you are not going to have physical activity.
 This way, it can guarantee the energy the climber needs for the next day.

-Not only protein produces energy, but it can also regulate body activity and help to recover muscle tissue, especially after doing sports.
+Not only does protein produce energy, but it can also regulate body activity and help to recover muscle tissue, especially after doing sports.
 Also, it plays an essential role in producing hemoglobin and acclimatization.
-As there is less oxygen in higher altitudes having protein is even more critical in the higher mountain like climbing Damavand tours.
+As there is less oxygen in higher altitudes, protein is even more critical in the higher mountains, like climbing Damavand tours.

 Furthermore, mountaineers experience intense activity, damage to the blood tissue, and minor injuries such as soreness, twisting and stretches.
 This is why they need more protein in their diet than others.

-Proteins include plant protein such as beans, mushrooms, and animal proteins include meats and eggs.
+Proteins include plant proteins such as beans, mushrooms, and animal proteins include meats and eggs.
 It’s better to eat meats, chicken, fish, and eggs with plant proteins.
-White meat, eggs, mushrooms, beans, fish, nuts, lentils, peas, walnut, and corn are rich sources of protein.
+White meat, eggs, mushrooms, beans, fish, nuts, lentils, peas, walnut, and corn are rich protein sources.

 Vitamins Are Vital Too

 Vitamins are another group that fastens the metabolism in the body.
 But, they are not made inside the body and are absorbed into the body through food.
-They are vital in the diet for climbers because they help the climbers with staying healthy and improving their performance.
+They are vital in climbers’ diet because they help them stay healthy and improve their performance.
 Generally, vitamins help with neutralizing Lactic acid.
-Moreover, it helps with healing the wounds, reinforcement of the immune system, cell damage recovery, and absorbing food.
-So, it’s a good idea to have salads, vegetables, bananas, carrot, peas, sesame, tomatoes, apple, lemon, and orange in your meals.
+Moreover, it helps heal wounds, reinforce the immune system, recover cells, recover cells, and absorb food.
+So, it’s a good idea to have salads, vegetables, bananas, carrots, peas, sesame, tomatoes, apples, lemons, and oranges in your meals.

 Some tips about vitamins for the climbers:

-- Have vitamins as fresh or dried fruits or multivitamins in your diet
+- Include fresh or dried fruits or multivitamins in your diet

 - Having high-acid foods such as lemon or plum is a must because they enhance the breathing system

-- Try using fresh or packed juices that are rich with sugar
+- Try using fresh or packed juices that are rich in sugar

 Minerals and Salts

 The body of a climber needs a mixture of minerals, salts, and vitamins to function well.
-Iron, magnesium, phosphorus, sodium, zinc, and copper have an essential role in acid-base homeostasis, neuromuscular stimulation.
+Iron, magnesium, phosphorus, sodium, zinc, and copper have an essential role in acid-base homeostasis and neuromuscular stimulation.
 For instance, iron and calcium deficiency can cause tiredness, fatigue, and lethargy.
 Also, the body needs iron to carry and store oxygen.
-Using enough salt (moderate) causes electrolyte homeostasis in the body and avoids muscle cramps.
+Using enough salt (a moderate amount) causes electrolyte homeostasis in the body and avoids muscle cramps.
 ORS powders are the best salt mixes available.

 How Much Water Should a Climber Drink?

 Water makes up 65-70% of the human body, and healthy adults drink 1-1/5 liters of water daily.
 Because the body of a climber is continuously active and sweating, a climber needs more water than normal.
-There should be at least 3 liters of water on the diet for climbers.
-As the body loses minerals and salts during climbing, it’s better to add salt, sugar, or fruit extract to your water.
-During the climbing, it’s better to drink water constantly during resting times than drinking a lot of water every few hours.
-Drinks such as tea and coffee cannot replace water because they cause urinating.
-We recommend gradual drinking 500ml of water from 3 hours before starting climbing.
+Climbers should have at least 3 liters of water in their diet.
+As the body loses minerals and salts during climbing, adding salt, sugar, or fruit extract to your water is a good idea.
+During climbing, it’s better to drink water constantly during resting times than to drink a lot of water every few hours.
+Drinks such as tea and coffee cannot replace water because they cause urination.
+We at IranAmaze, recommend gradual drinking 500ml of water from 3 hours before starting climbing.